bryanavenescoto-wq/Neu-library-visitor-log/README.md

 - users – Stores user account information (name, email, role)
 - visitors – Main collection that stores visitor logs (name, college, purpose, type, date, time in/out)
 - logs – Tracks system actions such as adding or updating visitor record

+## Test Account Access
+You can log in using Google Authentication or use the demo account below:
+- Email: admin@neu.edu.ph
+- Password: neu123